 Monensin toxicity may be misdiagnosed when a single horse becomes terminally ill at a farm.

-Another situation is if one horse is eating a different feed than the rest of the stable.
-An immediate necropsy after death, as well as testing the feed for contaminants, prior to making contact with the feed company, is imperative.
+An immediate necropsy after the horse’s death, as well as testing the feed for contaminants, prior to making contact with the feed company, is imperative.

 WARNING: Do not push play unless you are looking for an educational opportunity to see the horrific symptoms of monensin poisoning in horses.
-No horse should suffer like this ever.
+No horse should suffer like this.

 This video is difficult to watch.